 Drug Design and Optimization

-In order to combat the increasing number of resistant pathogens, the development of new antibiotic drugs is an important goal for pharmaceutical research.
-Lacking in this field are efficient medications that fight infectious diseases.
-As a result, scientists are constructing and improving novel agents that target essential processes in bacteria.
-This is done with the aim of killing or attenuating these pathogens.
-Below, you may read more about the optimization of new drug candidates.
+In order to combat the increasing number of resistant pathogens, the development of new anti-infective drugs is an important goal for pharmaceutical research.
+Efficient medications with novel modes-of-action to fight infectious diseases are urgently needed.
+Below, you may read more about the design, identification and optimisation of new drug candidates.
+This group is located at the Helmholtz Institute for Pharmaceutical research Saarland (HIPS).

 Prof Dr Rolf W. Hartmann